appserver-io/appserver/_docs/installation.md

 os.distribution = debian
 ```

-So creating a file `build.properties` containing the line `os.distribution = raspbian` will be enough to set up hte Raspbian build environment.
+So creating a file `build.properties` containing the line `os.distribution = raspbian` will be enough to set up the Raspbian build environment.

 > The actual build process can be started issuing `sudo ant build` on the command line.